-Male Pattern Hair Loss or Baldness IN HYDERABAD, INDIA
+Male Pattern Hair Loss or Baldness

 The normal human scalp contains between 100,000 and 140,000 follicles with hair being arranged in groups…

-Pattern hair loss, also known as Androgenetic Alopecia (AGA), or male pattern hair loss (MPHL) in men, is the most common type of Alopecia.
+Pattern hair loss, also known as Androgenetic Alopecia (AGA), or Male Pattern Hair Loss (MPHL) in men, is the most common type of Alopecia.

 Hair Growth Cycle and Hair Loss